marcin-koziel/SmartDice/README.md

 # SmartDice

 ## Summary
 SmartDice is a JavaFX application aimed to generate and plot varied "random" player data.
-The "smart" aspect comes from merging a machine learning model to learn and forecast time-sensitive strategies to allow users to explore probability and display results in a human-interpretable manner when enabled.
+The "smart" aspect comes from merging a machine learning model to learn and forecast time-sensitive strategies to allow users to explore probability within the user interface and display results in a human-interpretable manner.

 ## Milestones
 ### Short-term
 - Export data
    - [x] CSV format
    - [ ] JSON format
-- User Profiles
+- User Profile
    - [x] Sign-in and sign-out of existing profile(s)
    - [ ] Create profile(s)
    - [ ] Remove profile(s)